 Discover the numerous things and tours you can experience in Split.
 Explore and discover exciting things you can start doing in Split, Croatia!

-What can I do in Split
+What to expect in Split Croatia

 Split is one of the most popular towns in Croatia, and it isn’t without reason.
 Sightseeing the historical architecture of the Diocletian Palace accentuating the modern beauty surrounding the palace, producing a pleasant mix of the old with the new.
-Whilst there are certainly several attractions all around Croatia, the Diocletian Palace holds a special place in my heart, after all, I live in Split. 🙂
+Whilst there are certainly several attractions all around Croatia, the Diocletian Palace holds a special place in my heart, after all, I live in Split. 🙂 Tour guide Split Croatia.

 Whether you are arriving here for the first time, staying for one day or merely passing through, sightseeing Split isn’t a bad decision.
 The calming sights of nature along with the mesmerizing views of the islands making it a beautiful country to admire.
 Croatia is blessed to have the longest period of sunlight; rivaling even Sydney Australia!
+Tour guide Split Croatia.

 Exploring the Palace

 Whilst certainly the most obvious choice once you set foot in the city, the giant palace attracts several thousand visitors every day during the Summer.
 Many shops, restaurants, bars finding their home inside the walls of the palace, offering it’s visitors a chance to enjoy a cup of coffee or a meal surrounded by history on all sides.
+Tour guide Split Croatia.

 The Diocletian Place is gorgeous monument to see.
 The locals well verse in meandering through it’s maze like paths and big spacious plazas.
 Several interesting monuments being scattered inside the walls and in close proximity to the gorgeous palace, some of which being: